biomurph/OpenBCI_GUI_Helicopter_Throttle/README.md

 # OpenBCI_GUI_Helicopter_Throttle
 variant of OpenBCI GUI that uses strength of alpha wave to control helicopter throttle
+## This code works with Processing 2.2.1 only

 Take the entire OpenBCI_GUI folder and put it in your